 8th: The Café du Petit Palais

 It’s free to access the interior courtyard of the Petit Palais art museum.
-The cafe’s coffee might not win any awards, the setting is a real treat.
+The coffee might not win any awards, the setting is a real showstopper.
 Address: Avenue Winston Churchill

 9th: KB